 Does the word exercise make you smile or cringe?
 For most, it is considered a necessity that is not enjoyable.
 Yes, exercise is a necessity but how you choose to view it may come from the approach you take toward the goal.

-What if you chose to listen to a good book while working through a stretching series.
+What if you chose to listen to a good book while working through a stretching series?
 Exercise your mind and body.
 Flexibility is extremely important for overall health.
 From static stretching to mayo facial release are essential to your workout plans.
-You may choose to do Yoga instead and work full mind, body, spirit in one.
+You may choose to do Yoga instead and work full mind, body, and spirit in one.

 Building and maintaining core strength is important for all movement starting within the core or “trunk” of the body.
 It is the foundation for all movement and it will help prevent injuries.
 It is essential to maintain the balance of movement.